cmann1/DustScripts/README.md

 - **enums** - Built-in constants defined as enums, such as entity and var types.
 - **math** - Math and geometry related classes and functions.
 Use `math.cpp` for most commonly needed functionality, eg. `dot`, `distance`, `lerp`.
 - **tiles** - Tile related utilities.
-- **ui** - UI related code.
-Contains scrollbars, mouse handling, etc. used by `PropSelector`, currently probably not very general purpose or useful.
+- **ui3** - A general purpose UI library with a variety of common controls.

 # [Shared]
 A collection of stand-alone scripts to add predefined functionality to a map, eg. outlining entities.
 Once added to a map and compiled, left click the script name to save it as a preset so that it can easily be added to other maps in the future.
-- **Entity outliner** - Draws a configurable outlines around entities
+- **Entity outliner** - Draws configurable outlines around entities
 - **Breakable wall** - Allows you to mark rectangular regions of tiles as breakable
 - **Prop wind** - Will make certain props sway in the wind
 - **Shadows** - Casts shadows from tiles